scikit-learn/enhancement_proposals/slep014/proposal.rst

 Motivation
 ##########

-``scikit-learn`` is generally used as a part of a larger data processing pipeline.
-When this pipeline is used to transform data, the result is a NumPy array, which discards column names.
+``scikit-learn`` can be used as a part of a larger data processing pipeline.
+When this pipeline is used to transform data, the result is a NumPy array, discarding column names.
 The current workflow for extracting the feature names requires calling ``get_feature_names`` on the transformer that created the feature.
 This interface can be cumbersome when used together with a pipeline with multiple column names::